Lucille Ball: Personal life

+In 1940, Ball met Cuban-born bandleader Desi Arnaz while filming Too Many Girls.
+After months of dating, they eloped at the Byram River Beagle Club in Greenwich, Connecticut, on November 30, 1940.
+On the evening of their wedding, Arnaz was scheduled to perform two shows at the Roxy Theater in Manhattan.
+He missed the first show but made it back in time for the second.

+In 1941, the couple purchased a five-acre ranch they called Desilu in Chatsworth, California, a suburban neighborhood in the San Fernando Valley.
+During the production of Valley of the Sun, Ball discovered she was pregnant but she suffered a miscarriage several weeks later in 1942.

-In 1940, Ball met Cuban-born bandleader Desi Arnaz while filming the Rodgers and Hart stage hit Too Many Girls.
-They connected immediately, and eloped on November 30, 1940, two months after the film opened.
-Although Arnaz was drafted into the Army in 1942, he was classified for limited service due to a knee injury.
-He stayed in Los Angeles, organizing and performing USO shows for wounded G.I.s brought back from the Pacific.
+Although Arnaz was drafted into the Army in 1943, he was classified for limited service due to a knee injury.
+He stayed in Los Angeles, and wound up as an instructor at an illiterate camp where he entertained the troops.

-Ball filed for divorce in 1944, obtaining an interlocutory decree; however, she and Arnaz reconciled, precluding the entry of a final decree.
+In 1944, Ball filed for divorce due to Arnaz's infidelity and drinking problems.
+She obtained an interlocutory decree; however, they reconciled, precluding the entry of a final decree.

-On July 17, 1951, less than three weeks prior to her 40th birthday, Ball gave birth to daughter Lucie Désirée Arnaz.
+Ball suffered a few more miscarriages before she gave birth to daughter Lucie Désirée Arnaz, a few weeks prior to her 40th birthday, on July 17, 1951.
 A year and a half later, she gave birth to Desiderio Alberto Arnaz IV, known as Desi Arnaz, Jr. Before he was born, I Love Lucy was a solid ratings hit, and Ball and Arnaz wrote the pregnancy into the show.
 Ball's necessary and planned caesarean section in real life was scheduled for the same date that her television character gave birth.